KathrynShea/movie_saga/README.md

 - [ ] Give each tag associated to an image a different color
 - [ ] Improve styling on the page using Material UI
-- [ ] Create a view that can pull statistics
+- [ ] Create a view that can pull statistics -- How many images have X tag, for example.
+Think about the data you can access!
-- [ ] Implement additional features of the GitHub API
+- [ ] Implement a form to add new tags and/or images
+- [ ] Animate it -- Look into transitions
+- [ ] Allow users to delete tags, if